neoremind/fluent-validator/README.md

 }
 ```

-For example, you can put ignoreManufacturer as true in the context and get the use by invoking context.getAttribute(key, class type) within any validator.

-#### 2.7.4 ValidateCallback
+#### 2.8.4 ValidateCallback

-Last but not least, a call back be placed on the doValidate() method like below:
+Last but not least, a callback be placed on the doValidate() method like below:

     Result ret = FluentValidator.checkAll().failOver()
                 .on(car.getLicensePlate(), new CarLicensePlateValidator())